Policy entrepreneur: Origin

-Multiple streams framework
+Policy entrepreneurs in the multiple streams framework

-Kingdon's multiple-streams framework (MSF) has been frequently used since the publication of his book Agendas, Alternatives and Public Policies in 1984.
-His model is an interpretation of the garbage can model of organizational choice.
-In a garbage can model, organization is seen as groups of choices that seek out problems, issues and feelings that look for decisions and solutions and people willing to solve them.
-The multiple-streams adaption of this sees that policies can be created by joining together problems, policies and politics, all of which are seen as decision aspects in a policy process.
+According to Kingdon, policy entrepreneurs are key actors behind the coupling of streams in the multiple streams framework (MSF).
+The MSF sees that policies can be created by joining together problems, policies and politics, all of which are seen as decision aspects in a policy process.
 Government agendas are created when problems are recognized that have viable solutions that will be politically correct to make at the time of decision making.
 Kingdon recognizes when these three aspects join together using the term "policy window".
 When a policy window is recognized and open, there is a potential for policy making to happen.
 Policy entrepreneurs function at this time as the action takers who take advantage of these windows while they are open.
-In the problems stream, conditions are defined as problems based on how an individual values and believes in it and how much of an impact will happen through change.
-In the policy stream, ideas and solutions are formulated through policy ideas usually developed by specialists to an issue.
-Policy development has a better chance of surviving implementation if it has support from various different communities affected by the policy.
-The politics stream focuses on different elements that will effect a policy such as national mood, efforts by the people to campaign for change and legislative turnover.
+The multiple-streams framework is considered to provide the best conceptual insight in terms of the presence and influence of policy entrepreneurs and their role in emergence of policy windows by using the three 'streams' to explain the gap between a problem getting attention and the adoption of an impactful solution.